Kishore-lk/Coding-Challenges/README.md

-This repo contains of some of my coding challences I worked on during my college days.
+This repo contains of some of my coding challenges I worked on during my college days.
 It was a very exciting and trilled to complete each challenges in a competitive platform.